 So those are the seven skunks but what have we learned from them?
 In the way that they think, absolutely nothing but in other ways, oh so very much.
 It may be a tale told by an idiot but there is much to be gained from their mistakes.
 Stay alert.
 Control the skunks.
 Stay vegan.

 Many of these people have something quite seriously wrong with them before they began their vegan diet.
-It might be disordered eating, a gut complaint, kidney stones or clinical depression - the list is a long one.
-No one’s shitting on anyone for having an illness – we don’t get to choose our maladies, unless you’re wokescold psychopath Jameela Jamil.
+It might be disordered eating, a gut complaint, kidney stones or clinical depression – the list is a long one.
+No one’s shitting on anyone for having an illness – we don’t get to choose our maladies unless you’re wokescold psychopath Jameela Jamil.
 What having a pre-existing condition does entail is a responsibility to yourself and your nodding dog shitsack public to have a full understanding of your illness, its underlying causes, its triggers and what mitigates it.
-This understanding is to be based on the currently available science, not your bullshit intuition, not Doctor Axe, not Chris Kresser or Rawvana.
+This understanding is to be based on the currently available science, not your bullshit intuition, not Dr Axe, not Chris Kresser or Rawvana.

 Everyone’s on a journey these days.
-You might be a reality TV show contestant on a redemption arc, a marketing forum member tentatively beginning a $10 to $100,000 a month thread or even a dickless journalist embarking on Jordung Peterson’s 30-Day Carnivore Challenge.
-But of all the people on a journey (everyone) no one is more on a journey than the Internet influencer.
+You might be a reality TV show contestant on a redemption arc, a marketing forum member tentatively beginning a $10 to $100,000-a-month thread or even a dickless journalist embarking on Jordung Peterson’s 30-Day Carnivore Challenge.
+But of all the people on a journey (everyone), no one is more on a journey than the Internet influencer.
 They’ve been on more journeys than Jill Dando (RIP I cri everytiem).

 What this journey isn’t though is a Get Out of Jail Free card when your vegan journey switchblades into your carnivore journey.
 Try telling Virpi Mikkonen, Tim Shieff and Raw Alignment that.
 Every one of them has given a different version of the “it was just my journey” defence but it really won’t wash.
 When you ruthlessly cultivate these large followings of the impressionable and often vulnerable as the above all did, you don’t get to say you were “present but not involved” when you turn on a sixpence, recommend dangerous diets, sell dangerous products and lie through your teeth as you monetise your derangement.
 If scrutiny is a problem for you, then you’re in the wrong game.